top of page

 Where do you go for your ‘trail inspiration'?
 Perhaps All Trails, maybe Google Maps, or even word of Mouth.
 With so many tools available for the outdoor adventurer, it’s easy to get stuck in the ‘what’s available' and it’s harder to find what’s right for you.

-Not all adventures need to be summiting Everest, in fact, many can be near your home.
 We happened to stumble upon a small trail system nestled between two housing developments by searching right by our house.
 This trail system looks just like we’re hiking in a state or federal park, except it's 5 minutes from home.
 A great way to start a weekday morning before rushing off to work.
 And we found it by looking at a handy app with a little ingenuity.

 So, enter stage left, some handy tools and ways for you to find unique places to go, get outside, and cherish the world around us.
 With a little elbow grease and the App Store, the world is your oyster.